[This article would take the reader through a

 One is about how

-our ingrained attitudes and habits are formed and lead to single-tracked
+our ingrained attitudes and habits are formed and lead to single-tracked mindsets.
+This could perhaps be best seen by

-into earth.
-The neural signals in our
+earth.
+The neural signals in our brains

-brains underlying destructive attitudes/habits function in a similar way – the more
+underlying destructive attitudes/habits function in a similar way – the more

 and longer a certain way of thinking is engaged in, the lesser becomes the